TommyGong08/Bandit-Algorithms/README.md

 # How To Adding New Algorithms: API Expectations

 All the algorithms are written in **bandit.py**.
-The parent class is **Bandit()** and if you would like to test your own algorithms, please written a new class inherited the parent class.
+The parent class is **Bandit()** and if you would like to test your own algorithms, please code a new class inherited the parent class.

 #### For example
 ```python